drug-design/course/docs/chapters/stereochemistry.md

 #### Chair

-The "chair" conformation of cyclohexane corresponds to a geometry where four atoms (1,2,4,5) are in a plane and two atoms (3,6) lie on opposite sides of this plane.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/chair-ea107dab'><i class='fa fa-play' aria-hidden='true'></i></button>The "chair" conformation of cyclohexane corresponds to a geometry where four atoms (1,2,4,5) are in a plane and two atoms (3,6) lie on opposite sides of this plane.

 ![](https://media.drugdesign.org/course/stereochemistry/4_1_2_1.png){: loading=lazy }

 #### Boat

-The "boat' conformation of cyclohexane corresponds to a geometry where four atoms (1,2,4,5) are in a plane and two atoms (3,6) lie on the same side of this plane.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/boat-9b277cb8'><i class='fa fa-play' aria-hidden='true'></i></button>The "boat' conformation of cyclohexane corresponds to a geometry where four atoms (1,2,4,5) are in a plane and two atoms (3,6) lie on the same side of this plane.

 ![](https://media.drugdesign.org/course/stereochemistry/4_1_3_1.png){: loading=lazy }

 #### Twist Boat

-The "twist-boat" conformation of cyclohexane corresponds to a slightly distorted boat conformation (atoms 1,2,4,5 are no longer in a plane).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/twist-boat-d389a0cf'><i class='fa fa-play' aria-hidden='true'></i></button>The "twist-boat" conformation of cyclohexane corresponds to a slightly distorted boat conformation (atoms 1,2,4,5 are no longer in a plane).

 ![](https://media.drugdesign.org/course/stereochemistry/twist_boat.gif){: loading=lazy }

 #### Crown

-The crown conformation of a ring having an even number of atoms (8 or more) is defined by the regular alternation of the signs of its torsion angles.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/crown-a894ca47'><i class='fa fa-play' aria-hidden='true'></i></button>The crown conformation of a ring having an even number of atoms (8 or more) is defined by the regular alternation of the signs of its torsion angles.
 It is analogous to the chair conformation of cyclohexane.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold